 I made this Monogrammed Market Tote for my Mom a few years ago and she loved it.
 It’s roomy enough to take to yoga class, the beach, or to pick up supplies around town!

 This Grain Sack-Inspired Wall Art is currently hanging in our dining room!

-They were not only simple to create (we used our grandmothers’ initials) but also something that can easily be personalized with everything from a name, special city, quote, or date!
+They were simple to create.
+And something that can easily be personalized with everything from a name, special city, quote, or date.

 4-Farmhouse Style Tool Caddy

 We originally found this Farmhouse-Style Tool Caddy at a thrift store.

 It was covered in snowmen.
 So, we decided to give it a makeover because we wanted to use it year-round.